wahidthedream/scCTpeak/README.md

 ## Experimental Conditions

-With Input Control: Using matched input BAMs
+With Input Control: For each cell type, we constructed input by pooling sequencing fragments from all other cell types.

 Without Input Control: Peak calling on treatment-only data